T1GxR/Axion-CS2-RAGE-CHEAT/README.md

 # Status: Needs update!
 I don't have time to work on it anymore because of lack of time and other personal projects but I'll let it for the community to fix it.

-To fix it, you have to:
+If you are trying, you have to:
 - Update the schema (take it from asphyxia because it's the same)
 - Update the signatures (You can find them in hooks.cpp/hooks.h).
 - Make sure you build it on publish and not on release.
 (If you build on release you will get a lot of errors)